mrozbarry/example-styled-components/README.md

 ### General

- - Non-minified code made styled-components almost a full 2x larger than react and sass.
+ - ~~Non-minified code made styled-components almost a full 2x larger than react and sass.~~ _Checked again, and this is incorrect._

 ### React+Sass